Tuesday, August 27, 2024

 We weren't the only walk-on passengers, but were the main group

-<Stromness Stones history link>
+<Stenness Stones link>

 Larger than they look from a distance